ftlabs/fastclick/README.md

 Same goes for Chrome on Android (all versions) with `user-scalable=no` in the viewport meta tag.
 But be aware that `user-scalable=no` also disables pinch zooming, which may be an accessibility concern.

-For IE10+, you can use `-ms-touch-action: manipulation; touch-action: manipulation;` to disable double-tap-to-zoom on certain elements (like links and buttons).
+For IE11+, you can use `touch-action: manipulation;` to disable double-tap-to-zoom on certain elements (like links and buttons).
+For IE10 use `-ms-touch-action: manipulation`.

 ## Usage ##